Drake — Legacy Desktop Tax

 Visit Drake Website

-Drake Pro Tax Desktop
+Drake Legacy Desktop Tax

 My role Led UX design for targeted legacy-to-modernization improvements, partnering with engineering and product to clarify requirements, produce UI recommendations, and validate direction quickly